 The qNMR programme contributed to the IUPAC Technical Report "Methods for the SI Value Assignment of the Purity of Organic Compounds", which was published in 2023.
 The writing group for the report was prepared chaired by the BIPM with contributions from eleven NMIs (BAM, LGC, LNE, NIM, NIST, NMIA, NMIJ, NRC, PTB, VSL, UME) and two international organizations (IAEA and JRC Geel).

 qNMR Internal Standard Reference Data (ISRD)

 Any laboratory performing a qNMR experiment to value-assign the purity of organic compounds requires well characterized Certified Reference Materials (CRMs) to use as internal standards.
-The BIPM–NMIJ/AIST research programme has established Internal Standard Reference Data (ISRD) for the seven compounds listed below.
+The BIPM–NMIJ/AIST research programme has established Internal Standard Reference Data (ISRD) for the eight compounds listed below.
 For the vast majority of potential organic analyte/solvent combinations, at least one of these will be suitable for use as a CRM in qNMR measurements.

 The reference data documents provide guidance on the use and limitations of each Internal Standard Reference Material for qNMR measurements, and general recommendations for the design, implementation and treatment of data from a quantitative 1H NMR measurement calibrated using the reference materials.

 Related reference data documents are being prepared for reference materials and best practice for quantitative 19F NMR measurements.

 Agrégateur de contenus